michelled/weavly.org/src/robot-activities/creating-loops.md

   ### Skills

-  Logical skills to understand basic directions and repetition
+  Logical skills to understand basic directions and repetition and gross motor

   ### Environment